-We discussed the management of operations in response to the COVID-19 pandemic with Miss Martin and staff, and application of the Health and Social Care Board (HSCB) operational guidance.
+We discussed the management of operations in response to the COVID-19 pandemic and the application of the HSCB operational guidance with Miss Martin and staff.
 We found that COVID-19 policies and procedures were in place in keeping with best practice guidance.